 Meat and seafood have become one of the most expensive items to buy.
 To avoid these high prices, try buying cheaper cuts of meat.
 The quality may be a little less, but you’re saving more money.
 Pork and steak are usually pricier, so opting for chicken instead can be more affordable.
 You can also try eating more plant-based meals.
 For the protein, use beans or lentils instead.
 But if you’re not ready to say goodbye to meat, consider buying a freezer pack from a butcher’s shop.
-A typical pack will contain 2-6lbs of beef, pork, and chicken.
-Prices will be high (typically between $100.00 – $400.00).
+A typical pack will contain 2-6lbs of beef, pork, and chicken and will cost you between $100.00-$400.00.
 This does seem like a turnoff, but the investment is worthwhile.
 The pack can last for several months, which means you won’t have to buy meat as often.
 Just make sure you eat everything in the pack, otherwise it will go to waste.
 You’ll also need a big enough freezer to store the meat.
 Chest freezers are the ideal size, but some models are expensive.

 There are other simple things you can do to save money on groceries.
 Buy products when they go on sale.
 Flyers and mobile apps list the items on sale.
 Some grocery stores have store-wide sales.
 On the first Tuesday of every month, each item at Save on Foods is 15% off.
 Some stores price match certain items.
 For example, Real Canadian Superstore will reduce the price of a product to match the lower price from a competitor.
 While the difference may not be substantial, saving $1.00 – $3.00 on an item can go a long way.
 If you regularly shop at a grocery chain, sign up for a membership card.
 You can use the card to gather points on your purchases.
 The points will pile up, and eventually you will be able to use them to receive deals on groceries.
 Some cards let you use points to partially or fully pay for a vacation.
 I use the Save on Foods More Rewards card to gain points on my purchases.
 There have been a few times where I had enough points to receive free items.

 Sometimes, the best thing to do is shop at cheaper grocery stores.
-The quality might be a bit lower, but you will be saving more money.
+The quality may be a bit lower, but you will be saving more money.
+Costco and Walmart might be the cheapest options for Canadians.
+I’ve also made the switch to cheaper stores.
 For many years, I shopped at Save on Foods.
-Their prices have always been higher than competing stores, but I was always able to manage.
-However, by June 2022, shopping at Save on Foods became too expensive for me.
-I switched over to Real Canadian Superstore and saw a $5.00 – $10.00 difference on my bill.
+Their prices have typically been higher than most competing stores, but I was always able to manage.
+However, by June 2022, shopping at Save on Foods became too expensive.
+I switched over to Real Canadian Superstore and saw an immediate difference in my grocery bill (about $2.00-$3.00 cheaper).

 Save on gas

 Gas was already expensive before the 2022 inflation spike made things worse.
 Many provinces have seen record high gas prices.
-As of October 13, 2022, drivers in British Columbia are paying the most at the pump: 219.9/L.
+As of October 2022, drivers in British Columbia are paying the most at the pump: 223.4/L.

 Gas prices can fluctuate from week to week or month to month.
-In September 2022, gas in Alberta fell to 129.0/L. As of October 13, 2022, the average rose to 168.8/L. Because of this fluctuation, timing when you gas up is crucial.
+In September 2022, gas in Alberta fell to 129.0/L. At the beginning of October, prices shot up to 163.1L.
+December 2022 saw some relief as prices gradually lowered, but experts expect prices to go back up in January 2023.
+Because of this fluctuation, timing when you go to gas up is crucial.
 According to Canada Drives, gas prices usually rise around Thursday.
-Therefore, try to fill up at the beginning of the week.
+Therefore, try to fill up at the beginning of the week